 You may want to become independent from your parents and get your own insurance policy.
 Here are a few situations to help you decide how to handle auto insurance:

-The 19-year-old lives with their parents and has a clean driving record
+A 19-year-old lives with their parents and has a clean driving record

-The 19-year-old lives with their parents but has a poor driving record
+A teen lives with their parents but has a poor driving record

 If you live at home and have multiple accidents and tickets, whether or not it makes more sense to get your own policy depends on the number and severity of the accidents and moving violations.

 Parents should remove a teen with a poor driving record from the family policy if they no longer live at home.
-That means you’re on your own and should get a policy in your name.

 Car insurance discounts for 19-year-olds